 What are the symptoms of Zika?

-Most people infected with the virus (about 80%) do not show any symptoms at all, those who do may experience fever, rash, joint pain and red eyes.
+The majority of people infected with the virus (about 80%) do not show any symptoms at all, and those who do may experience fever, rash, joint pain and red eyes.
 They usually recover within about a week.
-However, the virus is of particular concern for pregnant women and women trying to get pregnant, as it may be related to birth defects such as microcephaly; infants born to women infected with Zika while pregnant may have small heads and underdeveloped brains.
-At present there is no vaccine or treatment for the Zika virus.
+However, the virus is of particular concern for pregnant women and women trying to get pregnant and their partners, as it may be related to birth defects such as microcephaly; infants born to women infected with Zika while pregnant may have small heads and underdeveloped brains.
+At present, there is no vaccine or treatment for the Zika virus.

 How widespread is Zika in Mexico?

-The Mexican government is taking measures to stop the spread of Zika and other mosquito-borne illnesses with campaigns to eliminate or treat the areas where mosquitoes breed.
+The Mexican government has been taking measures to stop the spread of Zika and other mosquito-borne illnesses with campaigns to eliminate or treat the areas where mosquitoes breed.

 How to avoid the Zika virus

 If you are not a woman of childbearing age, the Zika virus is unlikely to cause you any trouble.
-If you're pregnant or trying to get pregnant, you may want to avoid travel to places where the Zika virus has been detected.
+If you're pregnant or trying to get pregnant, or the partner of someone who is, you may want to avoid travel to places where the Zika virus has been detected.
 Everyone should protect themselves against mosquito bites because they can also transmit other diseases such as dengue and chikungunya.